Sign in to YouTube

 Very famous and celebrated across Europe, Mata Hari performed everywhere: India, Egypt, Madrid, Paris, Milan, Vienna, Berlin.
 Her Performance: The costumes, settings, atmospheres, and her dancing, were collectively a work of brilliance.
 She danced smooth as silk; Owning her movements, and rhythm.

-Mata Hari paved the way for the entertainer, just years shy of the silent film and before electrically recorded music.
+Mata Hari helped pave the way for the entertainer, just years shy of the silent film and electrically recorded music.

 Mata Hari was a famous advocate for the Women's Vote, Equal Rights, and World Peace.